Home | Blog Index | Blog Archives | Christianity & Faith Essays

 Now that's what I'm talkin' about.

 On this subject, I have to give a mention to late-season observing (from July to October).
 My feelings are different on observing after the peak spring severe storm season is over.
-After spring is over, expeditioners tend to get the equivalent of post-holiday depression.
-It's a long 10 months until the next season, so a good long chase or two during the late summer or early fall can be a nice pick-me-up before winter sets in.
+After spring is over, storm observers tend to get the equivalent of post-holiday depression.
+It's a long 10 months until the next season, so a good long expedition or two during the late summer or early fall can be a nice pick-me-up before winter sets in.

 So, I'm watching the action out west right now with contentment, knowing that May will likely have much better things in store.

 This web site is made possible by support from CIS Internet.